 Judge Karahan speaks on criminal justice issues and concerns at CLE seminars, at colleges and universities locally and abroad, at Houston area public and private schools and in the community.
 Judge Karahan has also lectured and published articles on the use of expert witnesses concerning the reliability of eyewitness testimony in criminal cases, as well as law practice in the Harris County Criminal-Courts-at-Law.

 Judge Karahan has presided over 400 jury and court trials, and he has managed the disposition of over 50,000 cases since his investiture on January 1, 2003.
-He has been re-elected twice since then.
-Judge Karahan's sentencing practices are designed to motivate and empower offenders to return to integrity with the community, to learn how to make better life choices, and to live productive, law-abiding lives.
+He has been re-elected three times since then.
+Judge Karahan's sentencing practices are intended to motivate and empower offenders to return to integrity with the community, to learn how to make better life choices, and to live productive, law-abiding lives.
 He spends additional time with 17-19 year old youthful offenders / probationers as well as repeat DWI offenders, who periodically meet with Judge Karahan for mentoring and compliance evaluations.

 Judge Karahan also serves on the DWI Court Committee that advises the County’s SOBER (Saving Ourselves By Education and Rehabilitation) Courts for DWI repeat offenders.
 The SOBER Court program was established in January, 2008 by the Harris County Criminal Courts-at-Law and the Texas Legislature to focus on intervention and rehabilitation of DWI repeat offenders with alcohol and substance abuse problems.
 These sentencing practices reduce probationer recidivism and increase successful probations in our courts.
 In 2014, Judge Karahan volunteered Court 8 to be a pilot court for the Harris County Mental Health Jail Diversion Program.

-Judge Karahan is a member of St. Martin's Episcopal Church where he serves as an Adult Christian Education teacher and is a member of the choir.
-Judge Karahan also serves as visiting judge for moot court and mock trial competitions at South Texas College of Law and at the HISD High School for Law Enforcement.
-Judge Karahan welcomes interested school and civic organizations to observe court proceedings and learn more about our criminal justice system.
+Judge Karahan is a member of St. Martin's Episcopal Church where he serves as an Adult Christian Education teacher, lay reader and choir member.
+Judge Karahan also serves as visiting judge for moot court and mock trial competitions at South Texas College of Law.
+Judge Karahan welcomes interested middle and high school students and civic organizations to observe court proceedings and learn more about our criminal justice system.
 Please call court coordinator Donna Ramos at 713 / 755-6208 to schedule a courtroom visit or a presentation by Judge Karahan at your school or civic event.

 Judge Paula Goodhart, Court 1